 Our community is innovative; full of great business ventures that also have positive social and environmental outcomes.
-We want to continue to encourage this by supporting social enterprises, such as the Onehunga and Tāmaki Community Recycling Centres and exploring how we can use our civic and open spaces for pop-up enterprises.
+We want to continue to encourage this by supporting social enterprises, such as Onehunga Community Recycling Centre and exploring how we can use our civic and open spaces for popup enterprises.